peterpo2/AIPharm/README.md

 |------|-------|----------|
 | 👑 **Admin (default)** | peterpo2@abv.bg | Admin123! |

 > **Note:** Two-factor verification emails are routed to `peterpo2@abv.bg` by default.
-When running via Docker the `.eml` files are also mirrored to `AIPharm.Backend/AIPharm.Web/App_Data/Emails` on the host for easy inspection.
+The backend saves each message as an `.eml` file under `AIPharm.Backend/AIPharm.Web/App_Data/Emails` for local review (the Docker setup mounts the same folder from the container).

 ---